Stability conditions for restrictions of vector bundles on projective surfaces: Stable restrictions on smooth surfaces

 \subsection{General sheaves on $\P^2$}

 Let $\vec{v}$ be a stable Chern character on $\P^2$ and $C \subset \P^2$ any integral curve.
-In this section we give sufficient criteria for the restriction $E|_C$ of a general element of $M(\vec{v})$ to be slope semistable on $C$.
-The method of proof is similar to the above in that we exploit the distinguished triangle $E \to E|_C \to E(-C)[1]$.
-The main difference is that we require the wall $W(E,E(-C)[1])$ to be outside the so-called \emph{effective wall}, beyond which the general Gieseker stable vector bundle is $\mu_{s,t}$-stable.
-If $E$ is $\mu_{s,t}$-stable and $\mu_{s,t}(E) = \mu_{s,t}(E(-C)[1])$, then $E|_C$ is stable by Lemmas \ref{lemma:destab_subsheaf} and \ref{lemma:bridgelandstable_implies_slopestable}.
+In this section we give sufficient criteria for the restriction $E|_C$ of a general element of $M(\vec{v})$ to be slope stable on $C$.
+The method of proof is similar to the above in that we exploit the distinguished triangle $E \to E|_C \to E(-C)[1] \to E[1]$.
+The main difference is that we require the wall $W(E,E(-C)[1])$ to be outside the so-called \emph{effective wall}, beyond which the general Gieseker stable vector bundle is $\sigma$-stable.
 The effective wall for $M_{\P^2}(\vec{v})$ was computed in \cite{chw}.
 To bound the effective wall, we need a few definitions.
 For details on stable sheaves on $\P^2$ we refer to \cite{lepotier} and \cite{chw}.

 An \emph{exceptional bundle} $E$ on $\P^2$ is a (Gieseker) stable vector bundle such that $\Ext^1(E,E) =0$.
-A rational number $\alpha$ is called an \emph{exceptional slope} if it is the slope of an exceptional bundle.
-If $\alpha$ is an exceptional slope, then there is a unique exceptional bundle $E_\alpha$ of slope $\alpha$.
+A rational number $\nu$ is called an \emph{exceptional slope} if it is the slope of an exceptional bundle.
+If $\nu$ is an exceptional slope, then there is a unique exceptional bundle of slope $\nu$.
 Exceptional bundles are precisely the stable bundles $E$ with $\Delta(E) < \frac{1}{2}$.

 Exceptional bundles are important for the classification of stable bundles on $\P^2$.
-If $\alpha$ is an exceptional slope, put
+If $\nu$ is an exceptional slope, let $\Delta_\nu$ denote the discriminant of the unique exceptional bundle of slope $\nu$ and put